talkable/talkable-docs/README-devops.md

 ## Build Process and Data Management

-- **Multi-stage Build**:
+- **Multi-stage Build (Production Only)**:

   - Builder stage uses Python 3.12 with `uv` to generate static HTML files from source documentation using `sphinx-build`.
   - Generated files are copied to the Nginx stage during the build process.
   - No runtime content generation required.
+  - Local development uses single-stage build with live reloading capabilities.

 - **Dependency Management**:
   - Uses `uv` for fast Python dependency management.
   - Dependencies are defined in `pyproject.toml` and locked in `uv.lock`.
   - Build arguments pass `ENVIRONMENT` variable to the build process.
-  - Local development uses `sphinx-autobuild` for live reloading capabilities.
+  - Local development uses `Dockerfile-local` with `sphinx-autobuild` for live reloading and source volume mounting.
+  - Production uses `Dockerfile` with multi-stage build for optimized static content generation.